 Winfield is a very small city located in the state of Alabama.
 With a population of 4,570 people and two constituent neighborhoods, Winfield is the 123rd largest community in Alabama.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Winfield is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Winfield isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Winfield are a mix of both white- and blue-collar jobs.
 Overall, Winfield is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Winfield who work in office and administrative support (15.82%), healthcare (13.95%), and teaching (11.07%).

 The per capita income in Winfield in 2010 was $25,175, which is wealthy relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $100,700 for a family of four.
 However, Winfield contains both very wealthy and poor people as well.